More Laindon memories

 his helpers in spirit put it right on the spot!
 I must just say something about Mr Price.
 He was one of the inhabitants of Laindon for many years, firstly at

-Ashleaves Avenue and later near the new church at Suffolk Road where he had a bungalow next to his brothers.
+Ashleaves Avenue and later near the new church at Suffolk Road where he had a bungalow - Ferndale - next to his brother James.
 The corporation would later build over

 this and he was forced to move in 1974 to Somercotes Court, though still within Laindon.
 He passed over to the other side in 1984, aged around 83.